frontarm/navi/docs/introduction/do-i-need-a-router.md

+---
+metaTitle: Does my React app need a Router?
+metaDescription: So you've decided to build a new React app.
+And usually, your first step would be to add a routing library. *But do you really need one?*
+---
 # Do I Need A Router?

 So you've decided to build a new React app.
 And usually, your first step would be to add a routing library. *But do you really need one?*